Convention on the Rights of the Child: United States

 The United States government played an active role in the drafting of the convention and signed it on 16 February 1995, but has not ratified it.
 It has been claimed that American opposition to the convention stems primarily from political and religious conservatives.
-For example, The Heritage Foundation considers that "a civil society in which moral authority is exercised by religious congregations, family, and other private associations is fundamental to the American order", and the Home School Legal Defense Association (HSLDA) argues that the CRC threatens homeschooling.
+For example, The Heritage Foundation considers that "a civil society in which moral authority is exercised by religious congregations, family, and other private associations is fundamental to the American order," and the Home School Legal Defense Association (HSLDA) argues that the CRC threatens homeschooling.
+Other Christian right organizations such as Concerned Women for America have argued that the CRC is an effort by globalists to remove children from their religious and family contexts; Christian right figures such as John Whitehead state that it will limit parental rights.

 Most notably, at the time several states permitted the execution and life imprisonment of juvenile offenders, a direct contravention of Article 37 of the convention.
 The landmark 2005 Supreme Court decision in Roper v.
 Simmons declared juvenile executions to be unconstitutional as "cruel and unusual punishment"; in the 2012 case Miller v.
 Alabama, the court held that mandatory sentences of life without the possibility of parole are unconstitutional for juvenile offenders.
+However, the Court issued a ruling in Jones v.
+Mississippi that Miller does not require States to make an independent finding of "permanent incorrigibility" before sentencing the juvenile to life imprisonment without parole.

-State laws regarding the practice of closed adoption may also require an overhaul in light of the Convention's position that children have a right to identity from birth.
+State laws regarding the practice of closed adoption may also require an overhaul in light of the convention's position that children have a right to identity from birth.

-During his 2008 campaign for President, Senator Barack Obama described the failure to ratify the convention as "embarrassing" and promised to review the issue but, as President, he never did.
-No President of the United States has submitted the treaty to the United States Senate requesting its advice and consent to ratification since the US signed it in 1995.
+During his 2008 campaign for president, Senator Barack Obama described the failure to ratify the convention as "embarrassing" and promised to review the issue however, this did not occur during his tenure as president.
+No president of the United States has submitted the treaty to the Senate requesting its advice and consent to ratification since the US signed it in 1995.

 The United States has ratified two of the optional protocols to the convention: the Optional Protocol on the Involvement of Children in Armed Conflict, and the Optional Protocol on the Sale of Children, Child Prostitution and Child Pornography.